causify-ai/tutorials/DATA605/Spring2025/projects/tmp.build/sparkSQL.API.md

 - Spark SQL integrates with various programming languages, data sources, and other Big Data APIs.
 - This tutorial focuses on showcasing the use of SparkSQL in Python via pyspark through various examples.
 - More information on Spark SQL can be found [here](https://spark.apache.org/sql/).
+- The sparkSQL.API.md will show case how to implement the functionalties of SparkSQL, including Spark Session, DataFrame API, and SQL function using a small dataset.

+---

 ## Architecture